NCAS-VISION/VISION-toolkit/ISO_simulator/README.md

 read by the interpolation code

-The interpolation code can use either air_pressure or altitude as the vertical coordinate.
+The interpolation code can use either 'air_pressure' or 'altitude' as the vertical coordinate.
 If this is not specified it will use altitude by default.

 ##### For air_pressure interpolation